While you are away from campus, you have access to many Williams Libraries resources and services:

 - If you need only one chapter, use the "Book Chapter" request

 - If you need more than one chapter, use the "Book" request.
-Use the "additional comments" box to tell us which part(s) of the book you need, or say "all" if you need the whole thing.
+Use the "additional comments" box to tell us which part(s) of the book you need.
+Due to copyright guidelines we are not able to scan entire books.

-- Use the "Article" request to get a PDF copy through interlibrary loan.
+- Use the "Article" or "Book Chapter" request to get a PDF copy through interlibrary loan.

 - When pick-up or scanning are not viable options, it might be possible for us to ship materials.

 - Except in cases of financial need, you are responsible for the cost of returning materials.